grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 #### Least Request

-The least-request LB policy (Java-only, described in [gRFC A48][A48]) will work essentially the same way as WRR.
+The least-request LB policy (Java and Go only, described in [gRFC A48][A48]) will work essentially the same way as WRR.
 The only difference is that the data it is storing on a per-endpoint basis is outstanding request counts rather than weights.

 #### Ring Hash